 Whereas western cosmetics tend to focus on using makeup and application techniques to cover flaws, the Korean philosophy is that beauty begins with great skin.
-Korean beauty products therefore focus on skincare to fix any underlying skin problems rather than covering them up.
+Korean products focus on skincare to fix any underlying problems rather than covering them up.

-Consumer spending in Korea also reflects this preference, with an estimated 89% of Korean girls and women spending their money on skincare products rather than makeup.
+Consumer spending in Korea also reflects this preference, with an estimated 89% of Korean women spending their money on skincare rather than makeup.

-Even Korean makeup products tend to focus on repairing skin issues (while covering up), and often contain ingredients to make skin healthier.
+Even Korean makeup products tend to focus on repairing skin issues (while covering up).
+Korean products often contain ingredients to make skin healthier.
 Skin79 is a great example of a Korean brand that blends makeup coverage with skincare properties.

-Korean skincare focuses on soothing and nourishing the skin and making sure it is properly hydrated.
-Whereas western skincare often focuses on exfoliating to reveal new skin, Korean skincare is all about putting nutrients back into the skin.
+Korean skincare focuses on soothing and nourishing the skin, making sure it is properly hydrated.
+Whereas western skincare focuses on exfoliating to reveal new skin, Korean skincare is all about putting nutrients back into the skin.
 Korean skincare adopts a more gentle approach, with less of a focus on scrubs, retinols and harsh acids.

-Each product in a Korean beauty routine serves a specific purpose and is designed to be softly applied, patted, tapped or massaged into the skin.
+Each product in a Korean beauty routine serves a specific purpose.
+It is designed to be softly applied, patted, tapped or massaged into the skin.

-These extreme weather conditions reak havoc on skin, which is why the typical Korean skincare regime involves a variety of hydrating products and steps to counteract the harsh environment.
+These extreme weather conditions wreak havoc on skin.
+This is why a typical Korean skincare regime involves layering hydrating products to counteract the harsh environment.

 Koreans take UV protection very seriously.